Mercedes A-Class hatchback

-The Mercedes A-Class diesel range has impressive fuel economy
+The Mercedes A-Class diesel range returns impressive fuel economy

 Good to drive, but the Mercedes A-Class doesn’t engage its driver like a BMW 1 Series

 The Mercedes A-Class has a stylish interior, but can’t match the Audi A3 for quality